collapsed-stacks/startups/questions/11469/publish-app-in-china.md

 - posted by: [Wayne Chen](https://stackexchange.com/users/4748204/wayne-chen) on 2017-05-19
 - score: 0

-<p>ID card is required by third-party Application Market, company info is optional or not strict.
+ID card is required by third-party Application Market, company info is optional or not strict.
 About Android APP:as you known, Google is not accessible in China without VPN, so Google Play is not recommended.
-But there are other third-party Application Market(Xiaomi, Baidu, Tencent, Qihu360 all have their own Market).For example, Xiaomi Application Store, here is its <a href="https://dev.mi.com/doc/p=129/index.html" rel="nofollow noreferrer">tutorial</a>.</p>
+But there are other third-party Application Market(Xiaomi, Baidu, Tencent, Qihu360 all have their own Market).For example, Xiaomi Application Store, here is its [tutorial](https://dev.mi.com/doc/p=129/index.html).